marrober/super-heroes/scaffolder-templates/super-heroes/README.md

 This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy a simple quarkus application.

+Provision an instance of Red Hat Trusted Application Pipeline cluster in RHPDS.

 ## Quay repository setup

 Create a new quay repository called  quayadmin/superheroes-rest-heroes and make it public.